Crimson Desert: How to Beat the 9 Hardest Secret Bosses – Best Prep Route

 The Forgotten General: kill the adds before the fight snowballs

-The answer is to treat summon control as part of your damage rotation.
-Whenever the General calls support, shift targets and clear them on cooldown.
-If you are running melee, this is one of the best spots for a stagger-oriented sequence such as Lariat → Turning Slash, because it buys breathing room and lets you interrupt the pace of the fight instead of reacting forever.
+Whenever the General calls support, shift targets and clear the adds on cooldown.
+If you are running melee, this is a strong spot for a stagger skill like Turning Slash: it buys breathing room and lets you interrupt the pace instead of reacting forever.

 • Do not save AoE tools for a perfect moment.
-Use them when adds spawn.
+Use them the instant adds spawn.

-• If the arena starts to feel crowded, you are already behind on summon management.
+• If the arena starts to feel crowded, you are already behind on add control.

 • Push stagger during short windows, then return to clean movement.